lora-aprs/LoRa_APRS_iGate/README.md

 * [Manuel Lausmann - Tracker](https://www.youtube.com/watch?v=clIlTEFbWLk) (youtube - german - OLD) 02.11.2020
 * [OE1ROT](https://www.aronaut.at/2019/12/lora-aprs-tracker-mit-ttgo-t-beam-433mhz/) (blog post - german) 09.12.2019

-feel free  to add yours or create a ticket if you want to be added.
+Feel free to add yours or create a ticket if you want to be added.

 ## Supported boards

-You can use one of the Lora32 boards without changings:
+You can use one of the Lora32 boards without changes:

 * Heltec WiFi LoRa 32 V1 (433MHz SX1278)
 * Heltec WiFi LoRa 32 V2 (433MHz SX1278)